-All students in 7th and 8th grades will take a nine (9) weeks exam for each nine (9) week period in each class.
-The exam will count 1/5 (20%) of the student's nine (9) weeks grade.
-Daily work, quizzes, homework, and projects may all be a part of the grade and will count 4/5 (80%) of the student's nine weeks grade.
-Nine (9) weeks tests for students who enroll during a nine weeks period shall be tested over materials covered since the enrollment.
+All students in 8th grade will take a semester exam, in their required courses, each semester.
+The exam will count for 1/5 (20%) of the student's semester grade.
+Daily work, quizzes, homework, and projects will count for 4/5 (80%) of the student's semester grade.
+Semester tests for students who enroll during the semester shall be tested only over material covered since the enrollment.
+Semester exams are required and an incomplete will be given until the exam is taken.